 Option 2: Using your Mobile Phone

 If quality is not a concern, simply open your camera and snap a photo.
 Check the lighting and position yourself in a way that avoids direct sunlight.
-(Direct sunlight can negatively impact the color or your digital image.)
+(Direct sunlight can negatively impact the color of your digital image.)
 If needed, you can hover over the photo and use your shadow to prevent glare or discoloration.
 Be sure the lens is close enough, tap the screen to focus (for a higher resolution), and snap!

-Google PhotoScan: PhotoScan scans photos using your smartphone’s camera in a way that eliminates glare, removes shadows, and automatically crops out edges and white borders (like in an old Polaroid shot).
+Google PhotoScan: Google PhotoScan scans photos using your smartphone’s camera in a way that eliminates glare, removes shadows, and automatically crops out edges and white borders (like in an old Polaroid shot).
 You can even leave photos in their frames if you want to.
 Easy to use and imports/saves directly to your GooglePhotos.

 Option 3: Outsourcing

 Some of us simply do not have the time or mental energy to sift through, organize, and compile the hundreds of family photos out there.
 Maybe you have a huge family or a photo-happy great grandmother, or perhaps you are in a time crunch to create a family photo album.
 Lucky for you, there are many quality companies out there that you can trust with your preserving old family photos.
 They will sort through them, organize them as best they can, scan high-quality photos, and send you a DVD/CD or digital folder of your photos.

 This option is more expensive but might be best for some projects.
 Here are a few companies we found:

 Scanmyphotos.com: For $50, this professional scanning company will scan up to 1000 photos for you on the same day they receive them, and get them organized and saved onto a DVD.